HdC and EHe stars through the prism of Gaia DR3: Evolution of RV amplitude and dust formation rate with effective temperature: Radial velocities

-We have checked the consistency of the RVamp values in Gaia DR3 with those found in the literature, particularly those listed by \citet{1997MNRAS.285..266L}.
+We have checked the consistency of the RVamp values in Gaia DR3 against those found in the literature, particularly those listed by \citet{1997MNRAS.285..266L}.
 There is a clear agreement with the high amplitude recorded for RY Sgr, as well as for most of the other RCB stars whose RVamp values are typically in the range of 10-15 km s$^{-1}$.
 Additionally, the low RV amplitude of RT Nor reported by \citet{1997MNRAS.285..266L} still holds.
-Gaia DR3 reported a low value of $\sim$8.6 km s$^{-1}$ after 6 visibility periods.
+Gaia DR3 reported a low value of $\sim$8.6 km s$^{-1}$ after six visibility periods.
 However, we have also observed some discrepancies that can be explained by the number of visibility periods used in both studies.
-For example, \citet{1994MNRAS.271..919L,1997MNRAS.285..266L} found a small RV amplitude of around 5 km s$^{-1}$ for UX Ant based on 7 measurements taken over two months, whereas Gaia DR3 found a total amplitude of approximately 15 km s$^{-1}$ by doubling the number of measurements over a much longer period of time.
-We observed also the inverse with GU Sgr and V CrA, that had only 5 and 4 visibility periods in Gaia DR3, respectively.
+For example, \citet{1994MNRAS.271..919L,1997MNRAS.285..266L} found a small RV amplitude of around 5 km s$^{-1}$ for UX Ant based on seven measurements taken over two months, whereas Gaia DR3 found a total amplitude of approximately 15 km s$^{-1}$ by doubling the number of measurements over a much longer period of time.
+We also observed the inverse with GU Sgr and V CrA, which respectively had only five and four visibility periods in Gaia DR3.
 With a low number of observations, RVamp will (almost) always be an under-estimate of the real value.